jungejason/git-atomic-demo/README.md

 # This project is for demoing atomic commit in git

+## endpoints

-You can visit endpoint getRandom to get a random real number.
+* /getRandom: get a random real number.
-The end endpoint is `/getRandom`.
+* /timestamp: get the current timestamp.
+* /: get a "hello world" message.